caruano95/diarist/README.md

 ## Instalation guide

 1. Configure environment variables for all the properties that don't have a default value.
 1. Make sure you have an instance of MySQL running.
+There's a docker-compose on the [resources directory](src/main/resources/docker/) that can be useful.
 1. Create a schema for the app.
-Should be called `diarist` unless `DATABASE_SCHEMA` is set
+Should be called `diarist_test` unless `DATABASE_SCHEMA` is set
 1. Run migrations with the maven command
 1. Execute the app